 xxx\restart - Requests a signaling module to send a restart message handle Specifies a unique identifier that the CMM uses to identify the restart request.
-This has meaning only to the CMM and should not be modified by the signaling module. class Specifies the type of restart that is being performed.
+This has meaning only to the CMM and should not be modified by the signaling module.

+'''

+atm_error_t xxx_restart(

+void handle,

+unsigned int class,

+unsigned int vpi,

+unsigned int vci);

+'''

+class Specifies the type of restart that is being performed.

 Currently, only restarting of individual VCs or all VCs in a VP are supported.
-The caller sets the value of this argument to ATM_RESTART_VP to restart all VCs on a VP or ATM_RESTART_VC to restart a specific VC.
-These are the only two values permitted for this argument. vpi Specifies which VC(s) are to be restarted.
-If class is set to ATM_RESTART_VP, vpi specifies the VP on which all VCs are to be restarted; the vci argument is ignored. vci Specifies which VC(s) are to be restarted.
-If class is set to ATM_RESTART_VC, the vpi and vci arguments specify which VC is to be restarted.
+The caller sets the value of this argument to two values permitted for this argument.

+ATM\RESTART\VP to restart all VCs on a VP or

+ATM\RESTART\VC to restart a specific VC.
+These are the only

+vpi Specifies which VC(s) are to be restarted.
+If class is set to to be restarted; the vci argument is ignored.

+ATM\RESTART\VP, vpi specifies the VP on which all VCs are

+VCi Specifies which VC(s) are to be restarted.
+If class is set to xxx\restart

+ATM\RESTART\VC, the vpi and vci arguments specify which